RakeshKamma/LLM-ChatBot-for-MCQ-Creation/README.md

 # LLM-ChatBot-for-MCQ-Creation

-This repository contains a chatbot developed by LLM for creating multiple-choice questions (MCQs).
+This repository contains a chatbot developed using ChatGpt LLM to create multiple-choice questions (MCQs).
 The chatbot is designed to assist users in generating MCQs based on their input.

 ## Steps